 Six reasons to visit Whitefish this spring.

-Spring is a great time of year for wildlife sightings.
-Grizzly bears have already been spotted in Glacier Park this year.
-Elk are still in the valley - catch them before they move to their summering grounds at higher elevations.
-Take an early morning drive on the Camas Road in Glacier National Park for a good chance of a wildlife sighting.
+Spring is a great time of year for wildlife sightings in Montana.
+Grizzly bears have already been spotted in Glacier National Park this year and elk can still be seen in the valley.
+Take an early-morning drive on Camas Road in Glacier National Park for your best chance to see some wildlife.

 Springtime is also a great time of year for shed hunting.
-Elk, Moose & Deer shed their antlers every year.
-These natural crowns can be harvested on most Montana public lands starting in mid-May (Glacier National Park is closed to shed hunting year-round).
-Rules and regulations vary on the area, so check with local authorities before heading out to gather.
+Elk, moose and deer shed their antlers every year between January and May.
+These natural crowns can be found and collected on most public lands in Montana, however, this activity is prohibited in national parks.
+Rules and regulations vary depending on the area, so be sure to check in with local authorities before heading out.